Andy-set-studio/personal-site-hylia/src/posts/a-modern-css-reset.md

   font: inherit;
 }

-/* Remove _all_ animations and transitions for people that prefer not to see them */
+/* Remove all animations and transitions for people that prefer not to see them */
 @media (prefers-reduced-motion: reduce) {
   * {
+    animation-duration: 0.01ms !important;
-    animation-play-state: paused !important;
+    animation-iteration-count: 1 !important;
-    transition: none !important;
+    transition-duration: 0.01ms !important;
     scroll-behavior: auto !important;
   }
 }